 For all these variety of reasons, you should always question and ascertain the true temperament of a pup before you decide to buy it.
 You can also tell a lot about the pup by looking at the temperament of its parents.
 So if you can possibly observe them both for a while, then nothing likes it.
 The stable temperament records are also reflected in the American Kennel Club (AKC) certification or records.
 So that is another confirmation that you should be relying on.

-If you are looking for a dogfighter, then mastiff is not the one for you, despite their massive size, muscular body and intimidating looks.
+If you are looking for a dogfighter, then mastiff may not be the one for you, despite their massive size, muscular body and intimidating looks.
 On the contrary, they are gentle natured and do not carry the instincts that fighters possess.
-They are meant to be protective in nature and hence quite the opposite of what you expect in an aggressive fighting dog.
+They are meant to be protective and good natured and hence quite the opposite of what you expect in an aggressive fighting dog.
 But that doesn’t mean that they never fight.
 Mastiffs will, occasionally fight amongst themselves or with other dogs for typical reasons that canines fight for – sexual competition or pack dominance.

-Mastiff’s nature is such that he is friendly in general but also likes his space by staying away from other dogs.
-As you would expect with any dog, mastiffs also need to be adequately and appropriately trained for socialization amongst other dogs and humans, during their developmental years.
+The Mastiff type’s nature is such that he is friendly in general but also likes his space by staying away from other dogs.
+As you would expect with any dog breed, mastiffs need to be adequately and appropriately trained for socialization amongst other dogs and humans, during their developmental years.
 With more than 2 dogs, you are bound to develop a “pecking order”, with every dog having their own position in the hierarchy of packs.
-You will not notice these subtleties when the mastiff is a pup, but they start showing these pack related dynamics when they get older by moving up and down the pack and competing for dominance over other dogs.
+You will not notice these subtleties when the English mastiff is a pup, but mastiff puppies start showing these pack related dynamics when they get older by moving up and down the pack and competing for dominance over other dogs.
 That can be a disaster for the family that is looking after that mastiff.
-And it is for this reason that temperament testing your puppy (PAT) and opting for the one with minimum aggression or dominance is super important, either when choosing a 2nd or 3rd dog to your family or when introducing them to a group.
+And it is for this reason that temperament testing your mastiff puppy (PAT) and opting for the one with minimum aggression or dominance is super important, either when choosing a 2nd or 3rd dog to your family or when introducing them to a group.

 If you haven’t introduced your mastiff to animals such as cats, chickens, or those living in the farm, then do not blame the pet if they use them as prey or a piece of furniture, which will not be the case with every dog but may happen with most of them if not appropriately trained and socialized at an early age.
 Once again, PAT testing and low aggression levels are important measures that you should take when choosing the mastiff pup as a pet.

-Mastiffs often require wide spaces to run around and play, given their big sizes, as they can easily weigh up to 200 lbs.
-For this very reason, they may not be an ideal choice as a pet for those residing in smaller spaces, studios or apartments.
+Mastiffs often require wide spaces to run around and play, given their big sizes, as they can easily weigh up to 200 pounds.
+For this very reason, these dogs may not be an ideal choice as a pet for those residing in smaller spaces, studios or apartments.

 Although they often get labeled as “couch potatoes” who like to lazy around with the family with contentment all day, they would still require certain level of routine daily exercises, to stay healthy and happy and obviously to relieve themselves by pooing or peeing when needed.